X16Community/x16-smc-bootloader/README.md

 for checking the integrity of the received data, and for writing it to the flash memory.

 The transmission is divided into packets.
 Each packet consists of eight firmware bytes and one checksum byte.
 The checksum is the two's complement of the sum of the previous bytes in the packet.
-I2C command offset 0x80 is used to transmit each byte of a packet.
+I2C command 0x80 is used to transmit each byte of a packet.

-After all nine bytes of a packet have been transmitted, the packet is committed with I2C command offset 0x81.
+After all nine bytes of a packet have been transmitted, the packet is committed with I2C command 0x81.

 Note that the SMC can only update the flash memory in whole pages of 64 bytes.
 The received bytes are buffered until there is a full page that can be written to flash memory.